carllapierre/RAG_Starter_Public/README.md

 # Simple RAG Implementation with Langchain

-This project provides a simple Retrieval Augmented Generation (RAG) implementation using LangChain, Pinecone, and OpenAI.
+This project provides a simple Retrieval Augmented Generation (RAG) implementation using LangChain/LangGraph, Pinecone, and OpenAI.
 It includes a Streamlit chat interface that supports conversation threads.

 ## Features